 How I became a swine flu expert

 Google search "swine flu" and, as of Monday evening, one of the top two dozen web pages listed -- ahead of nearly 2.8 million others -- was a basic little web page called "Swine Flu Epidemics" done up by yours truly.
 The page, on the Haverford College web server, is nothing fancy, but it's enough for it to be referenced by lots of online sources over the past few days, including one site that refers to me as "biology professor Joel Warner."
 That's quite the honor, since I always thought you had to be employed by a university or at least know something about biology to earn that sort of title.

-Get the Weekly Newsletter
+Get the This Week's Top Stories Newsletter

 Every week we collect the latest news, music and arts stories — along with film and food reviews and the best things to do this week — so that you’ll never miss Westword's biggest stories.